georgeg0/PheGWAS/README.md

 •	Interactive features like zoom in, zoom out, turntable rotation, rotation on an axis and pan scale features.

-•	The figure can be exported as static or interactive plot (which is recommended), unorder to share with colleagues.
+•	The figure can be exported as static or interactive plot (which is recommended), in order to share with colleagues.

 ## Exploring the GWAS summary data with PheGWAS:
 ### Preprocessing the dataframe’s: